nikolholicka/Hypotesis_Testing_Northwind_Database/README.md

 ### 2. About the dataset

-The Northwind database is an SQL server database created by Microsoft and simulates data from a fictional wholesaler of foods.
+The Northwind database is an SQL server database created by Microsoft and simulates data from a fictional wholeseller of foods.
 I have  joined multiple tables in order to find the desired insight.

 ### 3. Notebook overview